-A Spanish digital solutions company called Atos and the well known Belgium 3D printing services company Materialise joined forces to show the potentials of 3D metal printing.
-Where better to do this then in the aerospace industry?
+A Spanish digital solutions company called Atos and the well known Belgian 3D printing service Materialise joined forces to show the potentials of metal printing.
+Where better to do this than in the aerospace industry?
 To prove the potential of the AM technology, they chose to improve a mounting piece that is generally used to attach heavy and large structures to satellites.
 These kind of components are mechanically heavily burdened and are usually made of solid titanium or aluminium.
 A unique opportunity for Atos and Materialise to produce a similar to better functioning component 3D printed with a hollow structure.

 AM Produced Mounting Piece For Satellite Nearly 70% lighter

 By applying topology optimization and by working with so called lattice structures in the mounting piece, Atos and Materialise were able to reduce the weight per component by nearly 70%.
 The old component weighs 1454 gram, the new component made with additive manufacturing weighs only 500 gram.
 A hollow inside of the new component (only possible because of AM production) made this enormous drop in weight possible.
 The strength of this lighter weighing component is partly due to its lattice structure.
 The design also contributes to a better performance of the part as a whole.
 Materialise produced the parts with one of their metal 3D printers.
 The material they used for this is titanium.
 Titanium is known to be the best performing metal for AM technology.
 There is no any other technology better capable of manufacturing with titanium than 3D printing can do at the moment.

 About a year ago, Materialise opened a special metal printing plant in Bremen (Germany) to facilitate the aerospace industry.
 The Bremen branch is now the competence centre of Materialise’s metal printing.
 The production of this project also took place here.